2026 Municipal and School Board Elections

 A registered third-party advertiser is an individual, corporation, trade union, or other body that advertises to support or oppose a candidate or a question on the ballot for the municipal election.
 A registered third party is subject to many of the same requirements as that of a candidate, including filing registration papers, expense limits and financial statements, and is subject to the Township's Election Sign By-law and other legislation and by-laws.

-Registered third party packages will be available in the spring of 2026, or sooner.
+Registered third party packages will be available soon.
 There is no registration fee for third party advertisers, but the Clerk must examine the registration and then certify the notice of registration if deemed compliant or reject the registration.

 The following are not permitted to register: